jedcrandall/jedcrandall.github.com/courses/cse365fall2021/syllabus.md

 ### Homework Assignments

-There will be 300 points of homeworks throughout the semester, divided into cryptography (100 pointstotal), network security (100 points total), and system and application security (100 points total).
+There will be 300 points of homeworks throughout the semester, divided into cryptography (100 points total), network security (100 points total), and system and application security (100 points total).

 ## Grading